YizeZhang/Net_Diff/README.md

 2019/11/22
-   1. Fix bugs of tgd correction in usign BDS B1c and B2a signal
+   1. Fix bugs of tgd correction in using BDS B1c and B2a signal

    2. Fix bug of reading RINEX observation data when clock offset is larger than 0.01 s